Duke's Ride, Crowthorne, RG45 7PU, Berkshire

 Performing Arts are equally strong.
-Music and Drama are stunning, with nearly two-thirds of pupils taking lessons in musical instruments or LAMDA.
-Recent activities have included a trip to Geneva for the Yehudi Menuhin International Violin Competition, a Choir tour to Spain, an annual musical (this year was Cats), contemporary Shakespeare productions and imaginative and inclusive junior plays.
+Music and Drama are stunning, with nearly two-thirds of pupils taking music or LAMDA lessons.
+Recent activities have included a variety of live streamed concerts, masterclasses from leading industry professionals, recording of carols, an orchestral recording, an annual musical (this year Company), contemporary Shakespeare productions and imaginative and inclusive junior plays.
 Dance enjoys a purpose-designed studio and two spectacular shows each year play to packed houses.
 The G.W.
-Annenberg Performing Arts Centre, Wellington’s new 900-seater performing arts venue, opened in September.
+Annenberg Performing Arts Centre, Wellington's 900-seat performing arts venue, opened in September 2018.
 It was no surprise that Wellington was awarded Artsmark Gold by the Arts Council.

 Further information including details about Visitors Days can be found on the website and the Admissions Office can be contacted on +44 (0)1344 444013.